akash-akya/ex_cmd/README.md

 If all you want is to run a command with no communication, then just sticking with `System.cmd` is a better option.

 ## Overview
 Each `ExCmd.ProcessServer` process maps to an OS process.
 Internally `ExCmd.ProcessServer` creates and manages separate processes for each of the IO streams (Stdin, Stdout, Stderr) and a port that maps to an OS process (an `odu` process).
 Keeping input, output and the OS process as a separate beam process helps us to handle them independently (closing stdin, blocking the OS process by not opening stdout pipe).
 Conceptually this directly maps to the OS primitives.
-Blocking functions such as `read` and `write` only blocks the calling process, not the `ExCmd.Process` itself.
-A blocking read does *not* block a parallel write.
-These blocking calls are the primitives for building back-pressure.

 For most of the use-cases using `ExCmd.stream!` abstraction should be enough.
 Use `ExCmd.ProcessServer` only if you need more control over the life-cycle of IO streams and OS process.

 Check [documentation](https://hexdocs.pm/ex_cmd/readme.html) for information

-### Why not use NIF?
-These are essentially same as "why use port over NIF"
-* **Safety:** Failures in external command or ExCmd doesn't bring whole VM down
-* **Scheduling:** ExCmd plays well with the beam scheduler, you don't have to worry about blocking scheduler
-* **Ease:** It is easier to work with an Elixir library than to understanding NIF
-* **Ergonomics:** ExCmd can be thought as just linking your beam processes and external program with good old pipes

 ExCmd uses [odu](https://github.com/akash-akya/odu) as a middleware to fill the gaps left ports.